jhipster/jhipster-dotnetcore/README.md

 npm link
 ```

-2. Link a development version of JHipster to your blueprint (optional: required only if you want to use a non-released JHipster version, like the master branch or your own custom fork)
+2. Link a development version of JHipster to your blueprint (optional: required only if you want to use a non-released JHipster version, like the main branch or your own custom fork)

 You could also use Yarn for this if you prefer